Frequently Asked Questions

-Coverage is provided automatically as part of your Baseball club’s membership.
-For membership enquires please contact your Association or local club.
-Alternatively, you are covered if you are a coach performing sanctioned Association or club coaching activities or registered with a Baseball club, or volunteer for a Baseball club.
+Coverage is provided automatically as part of your Baseball Club’s membership.
+For membership enquiries please contact your Association or local Club.
+Alternatively, you are covered if you are a coach performing sanctioned Association or Club coaching activities or registered with a Baseball Club, or volunteer for a Baseball Club.

 What measures can Associations & Clubs take in order to minimise risks and reduce potential claims?